Influencer Marketing Technology: What Tools Are There & How Do You Use Them?

 Influencer marketing is a fast-growing market with proven results.
 But even for those experiencing positive ROI, the amount of time and organization required to collaborate with creators authentically is time consuming.

-Brands used to work with influencers through opt-in networks that acted more like job boards.
-But an increasing number of influencer marketers are now choosing to work with influencers directly to create long-term relationships in open networks.
+Brands used to work with influencers through marketplaces that acted more like job boards.
+But an increasing number of influencer marketers are now choosing to work with influencers directly to create long-term relationships with creators who already love their brand.
 This approach allows brands to work with creators that are a better fit, not to mention the fact that strong brand-influencer relationships always share a common love for the endorsed product.
 But like many industries, the demand for agile solutions is growing fast.

 It’s important to find a platform that works like a CRM but is influencer-specific.
 And because a successful influencer program requires a robust tech stack of its own, you’ll want to think about all the critical tasks that your program requires.